 Selection Sunday: 2017 Men's College Basketball Tournament Bracket Set

 College basketball fans — the choice is yours.
 Fill out your bracket now if you haven't already.
-Or angst until Thursday, when the first round of the men's NCAA tournament starts.
+Or experience angst until Thursday, when the first round of the men's NCAA tournament starts.
 On Sunday, the selection committee set the field for the annual descent into March Madness.

 While the tournament officially starts Tuesday with the First Four in Dayton, Ohio, the first round — and where ballots start counting — is Thursday.